How can I insert fees, discounts, and taxes at the order level and item level?

 How does fabric’s Orders module handle payment processing?

-fabric Orders module can either be utilized to orchestrate payment operations, or payments can be disabled for the system.
+fabric Orders module can either be used to orchestrate payment operations, or payments can be disabled for the system.
 This is currently only configured by fabric Support during the onboarding process.

 How does fabric’s Orders module manage tax calculations for different regions?

-fabric Orders does not manage tax calculation.
+fabric Orders doesn’t manage tax calculation.
 Taxes must be calculated by the client by using tax calculation services external to fabric, during update operations to the order.

 Can I customize the interface and workflows within fabric’s Orders module to fit my business needs?